Skip to navigation Skip to content

 Age Pension (Age) and Disability Support Pension (DSP)

-A customer is exempt from the 10 year qualifying residence period for Age Pension and Disability Support Pension if:
+A customer is exempt from the 10 year qualifying residence period for Age Pension and Disability Support Pension (DSP) if they are the holder or former holder of a permanent refugee visa.

-Note: the Service Officer actioning the claim or activity must determine if the customer is a holder, or a former holder, of a permanent refugee/humanitarian visa.
+Note: the Service Officer actioning the claim or activity must determine if the customer is a holder, or a former holder, of a permanent refugee visa.
 They must not be referred to CIS.

 Parenting Payment (PP)